 - Ocular Surgery: Enucleation, Entropion correction, Eye-lid tumor removal, Third-eyelid flap

 To limit the risk for anesthetic complications, we ask that the these pre-operative instructions are followed:

-- No food after 5 PM the night prior to surgery
+- No food or water after 10 PM the night prior to surgery

 - If your pet is on medication, ask a veterinarian for advice on what medication to give on the day of surgery